 Right now, you can't see the particle system.
 This is because we need to assign the objects to layers and make some adjustments to the materials, to control how the objects render.

-The Layers tab should look like this:
+The Layers tab will look like this:

 In the Scene panel: